What is usage-based insurance?

 How do auto insurers determine usage-based insurance premiums?

 Insurers use the data they collect from the wireless device to help determine your customized insurance premium.
 To come up with how much you’ll pay in premiums, your insurer may combine the data with traditional factors typically used by the auto insurance industry.

 If you drive shorter distances at slower speeds in the daytime, for example, you’ll probably be charged less than someone who drives longer distances at night and rapidly accelerates when taking hard corners.
 UBI associates costs with individual and current driving behaviors, which may help you break away from traditional auto insurance factors that influence how much you'll pay in premiums.

 The downside of usage-based insurance

-Insurers tracking mileage and monitoring behavior may raise privacy concerns for some.
+Insurers tracking your driving behavior may raise some privacy concerns.
 You might be uncomfortable sharing your location and driving behavior with an insurer.

 UBI is a fairly new technology, and insurers are still developing how they’ll use the raw data they collect to price auto policies.
-You might not agree that your driving behavior could potentially lead to higher premiums.
-Also, not everyone is a better than average driver and may not qualify for discounted premiums.
+While you can expect a lower premium if your driving behavior aligns with what the insurance company decides is lower risk, not all drivers will meet the company's standards needed for a discount.

 The advantages of usage-based insurance